pstricks-fans/hybridconstraints/Readme.md

 # Note

 Please refrain from suggesting me to set `z = g * t * t / 2` in `Tick` because it is not what I want to learn.
-I want to learn how to mix kinematic and dynamic constraints.
+I want to learn how to apply both kinematic and dynamic constraints on the ball.